-In 2016, We set up an Early Childhood Care and Development (ECCD) programme for refugee children aged 0–6 called Baytna, which means ‘our home’ in Arabic.
+In 2016, with the support of our partner Help Refugees, we set up an Early Childhood Care and Development (ECCD) programme for refugee children aged 0–6 called Baytna, which means ‘our home’ in Arabic.
 Many refugee children have experienced violence and prolonged periods of insecurity and stress, all of which can have a profound impact on their development.
 With our ECCD programme, we strive to give these children the opportunity to learn and play and to develop healthy and secure relationships.

 Through our ECCD programme, we are helping children learn:

 • Emotional connection and secure attachments to their parents

 • How to express feelings confidently through creative and sensory play

 • Healthy coping mechanisms for the future